Black mecca: Houston

-In 2016, Black Enterprise called Houston the South’s "next great Black business Mecca".
+In 2016, Black Enterprise called Houston the "next great Black business Mecca of the South".
 The Houston metropolitan area boasts an accomplished and strategically networked community of African American entrepreneurs, executives, and business leaders as any city in the country.
 Houston also claims one of the most robust and effective business development and advocacy organizations in the country.
 The Greater Houston Black Chamber of Commerce, founded in 1935 as Houston's first black civic organization and currently led by Chairwoman Courtney Johnson Rose, is the go-to source for business development and strategic partnership opportunities, as well as education, capital, and contacts for entrepreneurs.
-Mayor Sylvester Turner, the city's second and current black mayor (elected in 2016).
-It is worth noting that it was during the mayoral term of Lee Brown (1998-2004), Houston's first African American mayor, that the city was named No. 1 on Black Enterprise's list of Top Cities for African Americans to Live, Work, and Play, edging out perennial black business meccas, including Atlanta, Harlem, and Washington, D.C.
+Sylvester Turner was the city's second black mayor (in office 2016–2024).
+It is worth noting that it was during the mayoral term of Lee Brown (1998–2004), Houston's first African American mayor, that the city was named No. 1 on Black Enterprise's list of Top Cities for African Americans to Live, Work, and Play, edging out perennial black business meccas, including Atlanta, Harlem, and Washington, D.C.
 Houston has long been known as a popular destination for Black and African Americans due to the city's well-established and influential Black or African American community.
+Houston has an overall lower cost of living than Atlanta, Harlem, Washington, D.C., Chicago, and most other major cities in the U.S. which is an additional draw for many African Americans.
 The Houston area is home to the largest African American community west of the Mississippi River.